1712n/wall-e/src/prompt/markdown/documentation.md

 ```

 ### Cloudflare Browser Rendering
-Cloudflare's Browser Rendering API allows developers to perform browser-like tasks in a cloud.
+Cloudflare's Browser Rendering API allows to perform browser-like tasks in a Worker.
 It uses a fork of the popular Puppeteer library.

-Example usage:
 ```typescript
 import puppeteer from "@cloudflare/puppeteer";